National Tree of India: Significance & Facts You Need to Know

 • Witness to Time: The Banyan’s exceptional lifespan makes it a natural timekeeper.
 Standing for centuries, their sprawling branches form new trunks, creating vast groves.
 These giants serve as silent witnesses to India’s rich past, offering a sense of permanence and endurance.

 • Religious Significance: Hindus revere the Banyan as the “Ashwatha Vriksha,” the sacred tree of wisdom and enlightenment.
 Religious texts and iconography often feature it.
-Beliefs hold that Lord Krishna rested under a Banyan, and offering prayers or tying sacred threads around them are common practices in rural India.
+Beliefs hold that Lord Krishna rested under a Banyan, and offering prayers or tying sacred threads around it is common practice in rural India.

 • A Symbol of Unity: The Banyan’s unique growth pattern, with its aerial roots forming new trunks and expanding its canopy, resonates with India’s diverse population.
 It embodies the nation’s unity and interconnectedness, despite its vast cultural and religious differences.